Loan Ledger

 This will present the the following screen (shown below) which allows you to select a status from the loan status drop-down menu as well as the reason for updating the status.

-Various Account Statuses
+Loan Account Statuses

 1. Active - Loan is active on credit bureau: This status indicates a current loan with ongoing payments.